JBoulic/JBoulic.github.io/cube/README.md

 - Implement step by step (or rather group by group) when pressing arrows
 - Cancel cancellable moves (example: corner GH)
 - Apply moves in reverse direction to get initial state to solve
+- Check if the input is a letter before doing something with the BLDPracticeInputHanler
+- Implement E, S, M, r, l, u, d
+- Finish implementing all the sticker letters
+- Color buffer sticker by default
 Code:
 - Create own fps counter
 Bugs:
 - AW: empty move
 - SA or AN: issue when 2 letters without space (UD and variants).
 Add space in data processing
 - SA: algorithm not simplifiied
+- AG (edge): 3 times the same move.